XL LG MD SM XS

 Date of claim

-The Sunday at the start of the week in which you file your initial claim for unemployment insurance benefits is your date of claim.
+The date of claim is the Sunday at the start of the week in which the initial claim for unemployment insurance benefits is filed.
 Unemployment Insurance benefits are paid for a 7-day week beginning on Sunday and ending on Saturday.

 Dependency benefits

-Additional benefits you may be eligible for, if you meet the eligibility requirements for this benefit.
-Dependency benefits may increase your basic weekly benefit by 7% for your first dependent, and an additional 4% for each of the next 2 dependents up to the maximum weekly benefit rate.
+Additional payments a claimant may be entitled to if they meet the eligibility requirements for this benefit.
+Dependency benefits may increase basic weekly unemployment benefits by 7% for the first dependent, and an additional 4% for each of the next 2 dependents, for a combined maximum of up to a 15% increase in benefit payments.
+In no event, however, can a claimant’s benefit rate exceed the maximum weekly benefit rate.
+Claimants must apply and submit verification to support a request for dependency benefits within 6 weeks of the date of their underlying unemployment claim, or within 8 weeks if they have an interstate claim.

-A decision about whether you are eligible for unemployment insurance benefits.
+A decision about whether a claimant is eligible for unemployment insurance benefits.

 Direct deposit

-One of two ways you can choose to receive your UI benefit payments.
-With direct deposit, the money will go directly into a bank account you authorize.
+One of two ways a claimant can choose to receive unemployment benefit payments.
+With direct deposit, the money will go directly into a bank account authorized by the claimant.

 E